 Quality Trumps Quantity

 As tempting as it may be to load up on cheap little knickknacks during your Mexican vacation, resist the urge.
 Instead, buy products that are high in quality.
 They will last longer, and they will be nicer in general.
-Your friends and relatives will be a lot more impressed with a hand-crafted local item than with something that was clearly mass produced to ensure the best profitability.
+Your friends and relatives will be a lot more impressed with a hand-crafted local item than with something that was clearly mass-produced to ensure the best profitability.
 You may bring home fewer things, but the things you do find will really reflect the Mexican culture and will remind you of your travels for the rest of your life.
-This goes for car insurance for Mexico as well.
+This goes for insurance as well.